Autodesk/hig/packages/vanilla/README.md

 });
 ```

-more advanced button examples can be found in [the components tests dir](src/components/button/tests/tests-button.html)
+More examples can be found in each components' test directories.

 ## Contribute